iwoork/homeforpup/apps/mobile-app/MESSAGES_DEPLOYMENT.md

 3. **Send a test message**

-   - You can use the web app (breeder-app or adopter-app) to send a message
+   - You can use the web app (breeder-app or dog-parent-app) to send a message
    - Should appear in mobile app within 10 seconds (polling interval)

 4. **Open a message thread**